Chamod07/ticketing-system/README.md

 ## 🙌 Acknowledgments

-I would like to express my sincere gratitude to the lecturers at the Institute of Information Technology (IIT) for their invaluable guidance and support throughout this project.
-Special thanks to the Object-Oriented Programming (OOP) module team, whose insights and teaching laid the foundation for this project.
-Their dedication to fostering a deep understanding of OOP principles and real-world applications has been instrumental in my development.
-Thank you for inspiring and empowering me to take on this challenge..
+I'd like to thank the instructors at the Institute of Information Technology (IIT) for their crucial assistance and support throughout this project.
+Special thanks to the Object-Oriented Programming (OOP) module team for their thoughts and training that laid the groundwork for this effort.
+Their commitment to promoting a thorough understanding of OOP principles and real-world applications has been extremely beneficial to my progress.
+Thank you for motivating and empowering me to face this issue.

 ---